This started out as me just trying to write a music review.

 In January 2015, members of Detroit-based math-punk band The Armed gathered together the various bands that released music under their No Rest Until Ruin label to play a blowout show together.
 This was how the first No Rest Fest came about.

-The Armed describe themselves simply as “a punk rock band from Detroit, MI”, but this is a purposfully obtuse self-description.
+The Armed describe themselves simply as “a punk rock band from Detroit, MI”, but this is a purposefully obtuse self-description.
 The Armed coalesced out of the remains of several other Detroit-based bands, becoming a mostly-anonymous collective.
 They’ve releasing some of the most ferocious, considered, and downright intellectually complex heavy music the USA has produced in the last decade, and they give it all away for free.
 I think their last record was the best thing to come out in 2015.
 No Rest Until Ruin is the label they formed to act as an ideological banner for themselves and their friends to release music under.

 The venue for this year’s No Rest Fest was El Club, a relatively new all-ages venue on the edge of Mexicantown, southwest Detroit.
 It served cheap beer, has a outdoor space bigger than my entire East London flat, and could comfortably fit four hundred people into the main room.
-It advertises its shows on an old-style movie-theatre awning out front.
+It advertises its shows on an old-style movie-theater awning out front.
 There was some sparse taxidermy nailed above the bar.
 It has a audio setup that shames venues of equivalent size here in the UK.

 It also served pizza.
 I don’t really understand venues that serve food.
 Perhaps it’s because I’m British and in the UK, even the newest venues (a pitifully short list, given the UK’s seemingly ongoing mission to close down as many grassroots venues as possible) consistently seem to accumulate a smudgey black film of dirt, dust and grime on, around and under every corner, chair, bar, stairwell and surface going.